-Telling people what I need
+Telling people what support I need

-This session gives the young person opportunity to explore how they can tell certain people in their life what support they need without having to find the words to vocalise it.
+This session gives the young person an opportunity to explore how they can tell certain people in their life what support they need and words to vocalise it.
 It will also provide families and other trusted adults with ways to interact with the young person in a way that is helpful and supportive to them.